v1ckxy/ecoflow-withoutflow/README.md

 # ecoflow-iot-reverse
-Trying to understand how to communicate with Ecoflow Portable Power Stations
+Trying to understand how to communicate with Ecoflow Portable Power Stations in **OFFLINE** mode.

 ## Initial considerations